damian-lis/portfolio-website/README.md

 <!-- Zdjęcie descriptions -->

-In order to illustrate the content of the files regarding the description below, there is an example file with information about my skills (data/descriptions/skills.js):
+In order to illustrate the content of the files regarding the description, below there is an example file with information about my skills (data/descriptions/skills.js):

 ```
 import { common, classNames, elements } from '/data/global/names.js'